rodnie30/dispatch/README.md

 ## MVP Features
 * Basic functionality will be to just have a site that connects to Firebase and allows you to create, read, update, and delete the following: customers, work orders, addresses, technicians.
 * Include the ability to assign jobs to each technician and to rearrange/reassign as needed.
+* Be able to search by customer name and/or address.

 ## Future features
-_Features that would make this an awesome dispatching software._
+_Features that would make this an awesome dispatching software.
+In no particular order._
-* Implameting seperate logins for dispatcher, technicians, supervisor/admin, and customer.
+* Implementing separate logins for dispatcher, technicians, supervisor/admin, and customer.
 * Integrate google maps api to provide distance from one job to the next on the technicians schedule.
 * Allow customers to login and create new work orders for there business/house/or additional properties they own.
 * Start/Stop function for the work orders.
-* Alert system that will check in with the tech 15 mintues prior to the estimated completed time has passed to make sure they are running on schedule.
+* Alert system that will check in with the tech 15 minutes prior to the estimated completed time has passed to make sure they are running on schedule.
-* Inventory system for technicians vans (which would update if they specificed they used a part on a job)
+* Inventory system for technicians vans (which would update if they specified they used a part on a job)
 * Alerts sent to dispatcher/technician if critical inventory is getting low or has run out.
-* Suggested schedule for technicians (based on distance from home/previous job, technicians senority, technicians skills, and skills needed for the job)
+* Suggested schedule for technicians (based on distance from home/previous job, technicians seniority, technicians skills, and skills needed for the job)
 * Parts under warranty listed on the unit page.
 * Work orders still under warranty have an extra notification.
 * Easier quote generator for needed/recommended repairs.
 * Automatic alert to dispatch if customer approves quote and wants the tech to do it same day or to schedule for a future date.
 * Automatic work order created when new quote is submitted and alert is sent to the office if approved.
-* If customer signs up for a maintenance plan then the maintenance work order will automatically generate and send an email reminder to the customer to call and get it scheduled at the specificed interval when the agreement was made and have an alert in the office that the maintenance is due.
+* If customer signs up for a maintenance plan then the maintenance work order will automatically generate and send an email reminder to the customer to call and get it scheduled at the specified interval when the agreement was made and have an alert in the office that the maintenance is due.
-* If a recall or alert goes out for a unit be able to effectivly search for those units and flag them.
+* If a recall or alert goes out for a unit be able to effectively search for those units and flag them.
-* Implamete VoIP calling features, so techs or office workers can click on a number to dial it.
+* Implement VoIP calling features, so techs or office workers can click on a number to dial it.
 * Centralized area to check what parts are pending for work orders, that way its easy to see if something is due today and if doesn't arrive its easy to catch.
 * Additional features as I think of them.